XCMer/DAND-Identify-Fraud/REPORT.md

 However, to generate these features, you have to know beforehand whether the given person is a PoI.
 This looks like cheating, and I'm going to discard these features in my analysis.
 We're trying to predict the PoI field, so we shouldn't derive features from it.
 (Yes, we're tallying email address as persons of interest, but it still feels that defeating the purpose of machine learning)

-I believe the following features could be good indicators of PoIs:
+I believe the following features could be good starting points to do a computational analysis (SelectKBest, etc.):

 1. director_fees
+1. restricted_stock_deferred
 1. long_term_incentive
+1. total_stock_value
 1. exercised_stock_options
 1. restricted_stock
 1. salary
 1. bonus
+1. expenses
+1. total_payments

 The reason is, the fraud was all about money.
 The people who made the most amount of money are highly likely to be persons of interest.
-I've avoided aggregate variables like total_payments because they could be redundant.

 ### 2.2 Come up with a new feature